 KR3: Spend 4 hours less managing leaves thanks to Factorial’s HR software without increasing response time.

 If you want to work smarter, improve your workplace environment and spend less time managing documents, take a look at what Factorial HR can do for you.

-With this free Human Resources OKR excel template, meet your objectives in less time and with little effort.
+With this free Human Resources OKR excel template, meet your OKR for human resources objectives in less time and with little effort.
 In Factorial we’ve created this free excel OKR template especially for the companies that want to improve their human resources management.
 The template also allows you to improve your day-to-day human resources processes.

-Download the free excel template: Human-Resources-OKR-Template-By-Factorial, and start detailing your human Resources objectives with the OKR system!
+Download the Free OKR Excel Template: Human-Resources-OKR-Template-By-Factorial, and start detailing your human Resources objectives with the OKR system!